dice-group/TAIPAN-Datasets/T2D/docs/MultipleSubjectColumns.md

 ## Analysis of the Problem

-Hypothetically, a table can have several subject columns (i.e. composite key).
+Hypothetically, a table can have several rdfs:label columns (i.e. subject columns).
+For instance, it can lists the name of the subject matter in different languages.
-In this document we analyze the tables with several subject columns from T2D gold standard and show that in most cases several subject columns are attributed to an annotation mistake.
+In this document, we analyze the tables with several subject columns from T2D gold standard and show that in most cases several rdfs:label annotations (i.e. subject columns) are attributed to an annotation mistake.
 We proceed as follows:
 * For each table we first show the table data.
 * We also show property annotations.
-According to T2D the annotations have the following header.
+According to T2D the property annotations have the following header.

 | DBpedia property URI | Column header (value from the first row) |	Is key column (boolean) |	Column index|
 |-------------------------------|
 * We show the class annotation for the table for the sake of completeness.
+* We provide an example of RDF, which can be generated from T2D annotation.
 * We provide a comment on the performed property annotation.

 ### 10453276_0_7370421113682439765.csv